-Total OPEB Liability: The total other postemployment benefits plan ("OPEB") was determined by an actuarial valuation as of June 30, 2017, using the following actuarial assumptions, applied to all periods included in the measurement:
+Total OPEB Liability: The total other postemployment benefits plan ("OPEB") was determined by an actuarial valuation as of June 30, 2017, the OPEB was rolled-forward to the plans fiscal year ending June 30, 2018 using the following actuarial assumptions, applied to all periods included in the measurement:

 Price inflation 2.30%

 Payroll growth rate 2.00%

 Salary increases 3.05%, average

 Investment rate of return 6.25%

 Healthcare trend rates

-Pre-65 Initial trend starting at 7.25% at January 1, 2019 and gradually

-decreasing to an ultimate trend rate of 4.05% over a period of 13
+Pre-65 Initial trend starting at 7.0% at January 1, 2020 and gradually decreasing to an ultimate trend rate of 4.05% over a period of 12

 years.

-Post-65 Initial trend starting at 5.10% at January 1, 2019 and gradually
+Post-65 Initial trend starting at 5.0% at January 1, 2020 and gradually

-decreasing to an ultimate trend rate of 4.05% over a period of 11
+decreasing to an ultimate trend rate of 4.05% over a period of 10

 years.